Diablo IV is a return to form for Blizzard, but how long they can maintain that form remains to be seen.

 The behaviour of mainstream Christianity, especially evangelicals in America, has given people a poor idea of Jesus and his teachings.
 I do not blame anyone for thinking Christianity is just another false religion when so many of its adherents act no better (and often act worse) than non-Christians.

-Diablo 4 is a action video game developed and published by Activision-Blizzard, it was released on 6 June 2023 and retails for $69.99+.
+Diablo IV is a action video game developed and published by Blizzard Entertainment, it was released on 6 June 2023 and retails for $69.99+.

 Activision-Blizzard recently confirmed that Diablo IV will be supported for many years, with multiple seasons of content and two full expansion packs currently in various stages of production.